 When your iPhone won't turn on, the first solutions you come up with are to charge and restart the device.
 If these 2 solutions are not useful, you will need FoneGeek iOS System Recovery to repair this issue without data loss.
 It is always used to fix any kind of iOS issues including iPhone won't turn on, iPhone stuck in recovery mode, etc.

 Step 2.
-Choose the "Standard Mode" and connect your device to your computer.
+Click"Fix Now" and connect your device to your computer.
 You may need to put the device into DFU mode.

 Step 3.
 The firmware will be updated to fix this issue.
 So you will be required to select the firmware package that suits the iOS version of your iPhone.

 Step 4.
-Click on "Fix Now" and the program will begin to repair your iPhone smoothly.
+Click on "Download" and the program will begin to repair your iPhone smoothly.
 You iPhone data including photos will be not affected after the repairing process.